What is the best cheap wireless mouse?

 There is no simpler way to connect a mouse to a PC than via a wired USB connection.
 Practically all computer mice are plug-and-play devices that don’t call for installation of extra software (some gaming models do require it).
 So, to get started, you only need to plug in the cable.
 In comparison with wireless models, wired ones consume power from the USB so users don’t need to be concerned about batteries.
 Another advantage of wired claw grip mice over wireless ones is lag-free performance, which is a must for serious gaming.

 The majority of wireless mouse models are connected to the PC via the familiar 2.4 GHz wireless frequencies that we have encountered in Wi-Fi Internet and cordless phones.
 A rather tiny USB dongle is plugged into the PC and is responsible for the connection.
 Manufacturers tend to incorporate such connections due to the provided optimal battery life.
 Besides, such USB dongles offer connectivity to multiple devices.
-So, it is possible to use one adapter for the wireless mouse or mice, in case you own one for work and the other for home use, along with one or more keyboard, on condition that their brand is identical.
+So, it is possible to use one adapter for the wireless mouse or mice, in case you own one for work and the other for home use, along with one or more wireless keyboards, on condition that their brand is identical.

 Lately, Bluetooth mouse models started establishing their firm position on the market.
 It happens mostly due to the fact that they don’t engage USB ports and offer consistent, easily manageable Bluetooth connection, which is perfect for portable gadgets like tablets and ultrabooks.
 Typically, Bluetooth connectivity provides approximately 30 feet of wireless range.
 However, the battery life of such models is inferior to that offered by USB dongles.
 Such innovative features as motion sensors are related to power, and connection management enhances battery life in comparison with Bluetooth models released some time ago.
 But as it sustains continuous connection, the power runs out quicker.